 By Candela Guo, Greenheart Travel High School exchange student in Japan

-I’m currently taking English (3 different courses emphasizing respective aspects), Physics, Japanese (both Contemporary and Classics), P.E., Computer Labs, World History, Health, and Japanese tutoring lessons.
-But I’m dropping Japanese and Physics due to the need to study for my SAT’s.
-Having studied in the regular Japanese class enabled me to learn about Japanese culture in details, but it is true that for me the lecture was hard to comprehend.
-So I’m going to continue my study in literature during the tutoring hours.
+I’m dropping Japanese and Physics due to the need to study for the SAT.
+Having studied in the regular Japanese class enabled me to learn about Japanese culture in detail, but it is true that for me the lecture was hard to comprehend.
+So, I’m going to continue my study in literature during the tutoring hours.

 Instead of switching classrooms, the student body is divided into homerooms and therefore expected to wait for teachers to come to teach.
 At the beginning of each year, the name list of new homeroom placements would be posted on the first day of school.
 It is quite rare for two people to be placed in the same homeroom class throughout the three years of high school.

 Oh yea, the high school here ranges from 10th to 12th grade, and the school year starts in April instead of September, with a longer spring break and a shorter summer.
 By the way, it is so hot now!

 At school, club activity is really important to students.
 Although at other schools, many choose to work part time outside of school to make money, my school requires everyone to join a club.
 I chose to be the manager of the football team, since I did cheerleading back home.
 But, there is no cheer squad at my school, which is kind of sad.